 We maintain share ownership guidelines for our non-employee directors, originally adopted in February 2013 and amended in May 2018.
 Under the guidelines, giving effect to an amendment in May 2018, each non-employee director is expected to own a number of the company's ordinary shares with a value equal to five times his or her annual cash retainer (increased from three times the annual cash retainer prior to May 2018).
 The guidelines provide that the individuals subject to the guidelines are expected to establish the minimum ownership levels within five years of first becoming subject to the guidelines (and, with respect to the amended guidelines in May 2018, by the last day of 2021 for individuals subject to the guidelines as of January 1, 2018).
-As of May 14, 2018, each non-employee director was in compliance with his or her share ownership requirement under the guidelines.
+As of May 13, 2019, each non-employee director was in compliance with his or her share ownership requirement under the applicable guidelines, and Ms. O'Riordan who joined our board of directors in February 2019, has five years from her appointment, or until 2024, to comply with the guidelines.